crandylb/small/README.txt

      make test
 runs the test and generates the initsym.out file to verify the initialization.

+runoff
+This subdirectory contains the 1981 version of Small Runoff, the program used to format my 1982 thesis describing Small.
+The file smallrunoffpaper.pdf is a paper originally by Joe Felsenstein that describes the Runoff program.
+The version of the paper here was rewritten by me to describe the version of the program written in Small.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including